 The standard/goal will be around 45 degrees of internal rotation, with a minimum of 30 degrees.

-External rotation is the opposite, when you turn your foot outwards.
-This movements allows not only a stable and strong fully extended position but also is required to have that deep deep catching positions or even that crisp ass to grass squat that you are looking for.
+External rotation is the opposite when you turn your foot outwards.
+This movement allows not only a stable and strong fully extended position but also is required to have that deep deep catching positions or even that crisp ass to grass squat that you are looking for.

 Testing external rotation